 Visitors can reach the falls from Foz do Iguaçu in Brazil and Puerto Iguazú in Argentina, or from Ciudad del Este in Paraguay.
 If you are going to visit the Iguazu fall from either Brazil or Argentina, make sure to check for visa requirements.
 If you are going to visit the waterfalls from Brazil, check out with a tour agency and they will sort out your visa in half a day.

 Visitors are encouraged to arrange tours in advance to make sure they have a smoother trip.
-Iguazu waterfalls have been used for few Hollywood movies.
+Iguazu waterfalls have been used for a few Hollywood movies.

 The best time to visit Iguazu Waterfalls is during spring or autumn because summer is too hot and during winter the water level drops.